Striking Off a Company

-You can use our 24-hour toll-free automated answering service to check if your company has any outstanding corporate tax or GST issues.
+You can use our 24-hour toll-free automated answering services to check if your company has any outstanding Corporate Income Tax or GST issues.

 - Assessment Status (e.g. whether the tax assessment has been finalised)

-- Status of Form C/ C-S and Accounts (e.g. whether these items are pending submission)
+- Status of Form C-S/ Form C-S (Lite)/ Form C and Financial Statements (e.g. whether these items are pending submission)

-Do note that IRAS will not issue a tax clearance letter for the purpose of applying for strike off.
-The company can rely on the following documents from IRAS to determine that there is no outstanding tax matter or tax liability:
+IRAS does not issue tax clearance letters for the purpose of applying for strike off.
+You can retrieve the following documents from mytax.iras.gov.sg to establish that the company has no outstanding tax matter or tax liability:

-- Tax liability - Latest Statements of Accounts.
+- Tax liability - Latest Statement of Accounts issued by IRAS

 De-registration by Singapore Branches of Foreign Companies

-Generally IRAS strives to complete all assessments within one month upon receipt of complete information.
-However, in the event IRAS requires further information from branches with complex affairs or have submitted incomplete information, it may require up to 6 months to review the assessments.
-This flowchart illustrates the process for companies that have ceased registration.
+Generally, IRAS strives to complete all assessments within 1 month of receipt of complete information.
+However, in the event that IRAS requires further information from branches with more complex affairs or the branches have submitted incomplete information, IRAS may take up to 6 months to review the assessments.
+This flowchart (PDF, 148KB) illustrates the assessment process for branches that have ceased registration.